How To Pay For Care Costs Without Selling Your Home

 Rather than sell your home to pay for the cost of care, you could borrow the money and secure the loan against your property.

-The amount that you can borrow will depend on a number of factors, including how much equity you own in your property.
+The amount you can borrow will depend on several factors, including the amount of equity you own in your property.

 There are two types of Equity Release which are:

-You would still remain the owner of the property and the loan is paid back from the sale of your home when you die or move into residential care.
+You would still remain the owner of the property, and the loan would be paid back from the sale of your home when you die or move into residential care.

 Interest Only Lifetime mortgage

-An Interest Only Lifetime mortgage is a type of loan that is secured against your home that allows you to release equity from your property.
+An Interest-Only Lifetime mortgage is a loan secured against your home that allows you to release equity from your property.

-Like a standard interest only mortgage, you would be expected to pay the interest of the loan on a monthly basis, which ensures that the balance of the loan remains level.
+Like a standard interest-only mortgage, you would be expected to pay the interest on the loan monthly, which ensures that the balance remains level.

-This could be paid using savings, benefits or any other form of income you may have.
+This could be paid using savings, benefits or any other income you may have.

-Your lender would look at your finances to decide whether or not this is an affordable option for you before approving this type of loan.
+Your lender would examine your finances to determine whether this is an affordable option before approving this type of loan.

 The remaining balance is paid back when you die or move into long-term care from the sale of your property.

-If there is any money left over after paying your loan, this would be inherited by your beneficiaries.
+If there is any money left over after paying your loan, your beneficiaries will inherit it.

 Things you should know before getting an Interest Only Lifetime mortgage or Equity Release